Hong Kong Island: Japanese invasion and occupation

 The Second World War was a dark period for Hong Kong.
 In the 1930s, the British anticipated a Japanese attack on Hong Kong.
-As Wong Nai Chung Gap was a strategically important location of defence, large-scale defensive works were constructed there, including anti-aircraft batteries, howitzers and machine gun nests.
+As the Wong Nai Chung Gap was a strategically important location of defence, large-scale defensive works were constructed there, including anti-aircraft batteries, howitzer positions and machine gun nests.

 The Battle of Hong Kong began on 8 December 1941.
 British, Canadian and Indian armies and the Hong Kong Volunteer Defence Forces resisted the Japanese invasion commanded by Sakai Takashi, which began eight hours after the attack on Pearl Harbor.
 However, the Japanese took control of the Hong Kong skies on the first day of attack and outnumbered the defenders, which retreated from the Gin Drinkers Line and consequently from Kowloon under heavy aerial bombardment and artillery barrage.

 On 18 December, the Japanese had conquered North Point, reaching the Wong Nai Chung Gap on the following day.
 British forces and the Canadian Winnipeg Grenadiers vigorously defended the crucial point of Wong Nai Chung Gap, and for a while successfully secured the passage between Central and the secluded southern parts of the island.
 Japanese casualties were about 600.
 However, Allied forces there were ultimately defeated by the Japanese on 23 December, and Wong Nai Chung Reservoir was lost.
 As Wan Chai Gap had also fallen that same day, the British surrendered.

 Hong Kong surrendered to the Japanese on 25 December 1941, thereafter often called "Black Christmas" by locals as the surrender was on Christmas.
 The Governor of Hong Kong, Mark Young, surrendered in-person at the temporary Japanese headquarters, on the third floor of the Peninsula Hotel, thus beginning the Japanese occupation of Hong Kong.
 Isogai Rensuke became the first Japanese governor of Hong Kong.
 Hyper-inflation and food rationing followed; and the Japanese declared Hong Kong Dollars illegal.
 The Japanese enforced a repatriation policy throughout the period of occupation due to the scarcity of food and the possible counter-attack of the Allies.
 As a result, the unemployed were deported to the Mainland, and the population of Hong Kong had dwindled from 1.6 million in 1941 to 600,000 in 1945.